Learn about St. Malo and the Art Nelson Left Behind in 2026!

 3.5" x 5"

-This photograph of the celebrated Filipino artist Manuel Baldemor was cherished by his cousin Nelson.
+This photograph of the celebrated Filipino artist Manuel Baldemor was cherished by his cousin.

 Baldemor has had numerous shows at the Philippine Center in New York City.
 Here is a link to his most recent show in 2015.